This is the eighth section of the Disaster Manual. This section is on consumer protection issues. This resource is meant for volunteer lawyers.

 (3) Some debts should be paid ahead of others.
 This may seem obvious but is something that people in stress often do not do.
 Housing – be it rent or a mortgage – should be paid.
 Car payments also need to be paid, although insurance may be even more necessary.
 Both car loans and mortgages will often have a bit of flexibility if a consumer is proactive and calls the lender, although this is not always the case.
 Any unsecured debts such as credit cards and personal loans and payday loans should be the last to be paid when a consumer is tight on funds.

 Some creditors will agree to reduce, reschedule, or even postpone payments for certain periods of time, so when a consumer cannot make a payment, they should reach out to their lender.
 However, a lender can also become a bully and use the threat of “collections” to influence a disaster victim to make payments that are financially unwise for their situation.
 Any attorney giving advice in this scenario should take care not to feed into a disaster victim’s fear of “bad credit” and missing payments.
-Sometimes, these things will happen.
+While credit has value, sometimes missed payments are unavoidable and credit should not be valued above immediate needs and common sense.

 Debt relief companies, often now called debt repayment plans, should be very carefully researched and usually avoided.
 Often motivated by a goal of avoiding bankruptcy and paying off debts, disaster victims can be enticed into giving their few free dollars to these companies rather than their actual creditors.
 Texas and federal law have put requirements on these companies, but often a consumer is better off filing bankruptcy or settling loans on their own than dealing with these companies and their high fees.
 The Texas attorney general’s website has good information on debt relief companies at https://www.texasattorneygeneral.gov/consumer-protection/financial-and-insurance-scams/debt-collection-and-relief/debt-relief-and-debt-relief-scams.